core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Revised parameters of the Security Context, COSE object and external_aad.

-* Clarifications about processing of responses and notifications.
+* Clarifications about message processing, especially notifications.

 * Updated derivation of pairwise keys, with more security considerations.